 Free Family Day at Universal Studios

 What a great day our DSACF members had at Universal Studios Orlando.
 One time annually, Universal Studios provides a free family fun day at the park.
 Family size and availability is limited.
 This year they are inviting 400 free guests/DSACF members.
-Check our the DSACF Facebook group page for lots of fun photos and be sure to sign up early for the 2012 day!
-Details will be emailed to all DSACF members (dues are renewed every August 1) in the fall of 2012.
+Check our the DSACF Facebook group page for lots of fun photos and be sure to sign up early for the 2013 day!
+Details will be emailed to all DSACF members (dues are renewed every August 1) the week of October 21, 2013.

 Free Day at Cirque du Soleil “La Nouba” and Backstage Tour